-Chicken adobo is another popular Filipino dish.
-It traditionally consists of chicken pieces slowly cooked in garlic, vinegar, bay leaf, black peppercorns and soy sauce.
-The meat is then browned in oil and served with the reduced sauce.
-Every Filipino has his/her own way of cooking chicken adobo.
-Some used onions, brown sugar, pineapple or coconut milk.
-It depends on the region or on one’s personal preference.
+Chicken adobo is a popular Filipino dish that traditionally consists of chicken pieces slowly cooked in garlic, vinegar, bay leaf, black peppercorns and soy sauce.
+I like to serve the chicken pieces on top of rice with some of the reduced sauce poured on top.
+Every Filipino has his or her own way of cooking this dish and it depends on the region or on one’s personal preference.
+Some may use onions, brown sugar, pineapple or coconut milk.

 - 1 cup white vinegar